Gulf Coast Medical Center

 Join us for a supportive gathering designed for young adults navigating life after a brain injury.
 We understand the challenges and changes that come with recovery, and our group offers comfort, understanding, and community.

 This is a safe space to share experiences and connect with others in similar situations as you navigate recovery and young adulthood in SWFL.
-This group is for survivors ages 18-35.
+This group is for survivors ages 18-35 and for individuals that have acquired a traumatic brain injury through a traumatic event such as a motor vehicle crash.
+If you have any questions regarding eligibility please reach out to Carolyn Vickery at [email protected].

 This group meets in person from 6:00pm-7:30pm on the second Wednesday of each month.